How to Apply for SSDI with Autism as an Adult

 How to Apply for SSDI with Autism as an Adult?

-TL;DR: Autism spectrum disorder qualifies under SSA Listing 12.10.
+Autism spectrum disorder qualifies under SSA Listing 12.10.
 You need documentation of qualitative deficits in verbal/nonverbal communication and social interaction, plus restricted/repetitive behavior patterns.
 Extreme limitation in one or marked limitation in two Paragraph B areas is required.
+Neuropsychological testing, developmental history, and ongoing treatment records are essential.

 How ClaimPath Helps?